Chapter 4: Procedures, Functions, and Control Flow

 NOTHING

-it means there is no code for that case, this is useful withALL VALUES
+it means there is no code for that case, which is useful withALL VALUES

 ELSE